AustralianSynchrotron/flask-epics-demo/README.rst

       def index():
           return detector.model

-9. After making these changes the server should restart automatically because we are in debug mode (see the ``app.run(debug=True)`` line).
+9. After making these changes the server should restart automatically because we told it to run in debug mode with ``app.run(debug=True)`` in ``app.py``.
    Reload http://localhost:5000/ in your browser and you will see "Basic simulator" as that is the model of our "detector".

 10. Instead of returning plain text we wish to return a HTML page which will allow us to embed the video stream of the camera and add widgets for controlling it.
 Flask makes this easy through it's ``render_template`` function, which takes the filename of a Jinja2 html template that is expected to be in a folder named ``templates``.
 Create simple template at ``templates/index.html``:

     .. code-block:: html